Flyers’ 23-man opening night roster headlined by rookies Matvei Michkov and Jett Luchanko

 Defensemen (7)

 Jamie Drysdale, 22: The only thing Drysdale needs to do this year is remain healthy.
-A veteran of four NHL seasons he’s played more than 35 games just once due to a litany of injuries.
-Last season, he played just 34 games between the Flyers and Anaheim Ducks after sustaining a core injury on opening night.
-Now declared healthy, Drysdale has shown the skating speed and agility in preseason which made him the No. 6 overall pick in 2020.
-His skating will be a critical piece to the Flyers power play as it tries to dig itself out of the basement.
+Th e veteran of four NHL seasons hasplayed more than 35 games just once because of a litany of injuries.
+Last season, he played just 34 games between the Flyers and Anaheim Ducks after suffering a core injury on opening night.
+Now declared healthy, Drysdale has shown the skating speed and agility in preseason that made him the No. 6 overall pick in 2020.
+His skating will be a critical piece to the power play as it tries to dig itself out of the basement.

-Rasmus Ristolainen, 29: Sitting in front of the media after completing the dreaded rope test on Sept.
+Rasmus Ristolainen, 29: After completing the dreaded rope test on Sept.
 19, Ristolainen said he is “fully healthy and ready to go” after missing all but 31 games last season.
-Watching the Finn during camp it is clear that statement is accurate.
+Watching the Finn during camp, it is clear that statement is accurate.
 Practicing against guys like Michkov and Konecny in the preseason, Ristolainen showed just how much the Flyers missed his tough, hard-nosed play.

 » READ MORE: Sam Ersson keeping the same ‘earn it’ mentality despite now being the Flyers’ No. 1 goalie

 Egor Zamula, 24: This will be a big year for the young blueliner.
-After playing in 26 games across his first three seasons with the Flyers, Zamula is coming off his first full NHL season where he played in 66 games and registered 21 points (five goals, 16 assists).
+After playing in 26 games across his first three seasons with the Flyers, Zamula is coming off his first full NHL season, in which he played in 66 games and registered 21 points (five goals, 16 assists).
 Although he was scratched several times, his game progressed overall and he knows it has to take another step or he’ll spend more time in the press box.
-Tortorella still wants him to work on his quickness moving the puck but the coach has already stated Zamula will be on the point for one of the power-play units.
+Tortorella still wants him to work on his quickness moving the puck, but the coach has already stated Zamula will be on the point for one of the power-play units.

-Erik Johnson, 36: Johnson, a grizzled veteran, will step into the role the recently-retired Marc Staal had last season.
-The Stanley Cup champion knows he’s not guaranteed a lot of playing time but he’ll be ready to step in when needed while serving as a mentor to the young defensive group and even the kids up front.
-Johnson returned to the Flyers as an unrestricted free agent this summer due to the culture in the room and his big personality will only fuel the vibes.
+Erik Johnson, 36: Johnson will step into the role the recently retired Marc Staal had last season.
+The Stanley Cup champion knows he’s not guaranteed a lot of playing time, but he’ll be ready to step in when needed while serving as a mentor to the young defensive group and even the kids up front.
+Johnson returned to the Flyers as an unrestricted free agent this summer because of the team culture, and his big personality will only fuel the vibes.

 Goaltenders (2)